Chi-Matty/crypto-trend-tracker/README.md

 ### The collected data is then analyzed to:

-Visualize price trends of top cryptocurrencies like Bitcoin, Ethereum, WETH, and Lido Staked ETH
+- Visualize price trends of top cryptocurrencies like Bitcoin, Ethereum,…

-Compare daily percentage changes across coins
+- Compare daily percentage changes across coins

-Identify average change patterns and trading volumes
+- Identify average change patterns and trading volumes

-Analyze correlations between price, volume, and volatility
+- Analyze correlations between price, volume, and volatility

-Discover mild positive correlation between price and volume (~0.26)

-Reveal slight negative correlation between price and daily % change (~–0.15), suggesting higher-priced coins tend to show more stability